 Chef Staib’s culinary excellence has earned him numerous other awards, among them the prestigious Chevalier de l’Ordre du Mérite Agricole de la République Francaise, awarded in 1987.
 In 1996 he was also appointed the First Culinary Ambassador to the City of Philadelphia.
 In July 2006, he was named and remains the Culinary Ambassador to the Commonwealth of Pennsylvania.
 The same year, he was also awarded the Seven Stars & Stripes Award for Excellence in Hospitality.
 German President Dr. Horst Khler conferred the Knight’s Cross of the Order of Merit of the Federal Republic of Germany upon Staib in May, 2007.
 He also won the National Restaurant Association Keystone Humanitarian Award (Pennsylvania) that year.
 In 2008, the German-American Chamber of Commerce, Inc. granted him the Award of Leadership & Service.

 In 2009, he received Entrée of the Year by Philadelphia Magazine.
 He was awarded the Silver Medal Award by the American Culinary Federation in 2010.
 The Colonial Society of Pennsylvania gave him the 2011 Contemporary Pioneer Award, and he was voted the Top Philadelphia Chef in the Condé Nast Cadillac Culinary Challenge in 2011.
 He was bestowed the Distinguished German-American of the Year in 2012 and won the regional 2012 Independent Restaurateur of the Year Award.
 In 2013, he received the WHYY Best of the Chefs Award, Best of the Chefs in America Award and the Charles Thomson Award given by the Harriton House foundation.
 In 2014, the Daughters of the American of Revolution awarded him the Patriot Award.
+In the fall of 2015, Chef Staib was presented with his fifth & sixth Emmy Awards acknowledging his dedication to A Taste of History.
+In recognition of his devotion to his craft, the ACF’s American Academy of Chefs inducted Chef Staib into their Hall of Fame as Celebrated Chef of 2016.
+Most recently, in 2017, Historic Hotels of America honored Chef Staib with the auspicious title of Historian of the Year.

 Meeting Chef Staib